Biodiversity is a shortened form of two words, 'biological' and 'diversity', and refers to the variety and abundance of all life on earth.

 or contact Newport City Council

-and ask for the green services team.
+and ask for the countryside and conservation team.